cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/code_generation.md

 go install github.com/cloudwego/kitex/tool/cmd/kitex@latest
 ```

-Alternatively, you can download the Kitex source code and navigate to the tool/cmd/kitex directory.
-From there, you can execute go install to install the Kitex command-line tool:
+Alternatively, you can download the Kitex source code and navigate to the `tool/cmd/kitex` directory.
+From there, you can execute `go install` to install the Kitex command-line tool:

-After installation, you can check the version of the tool by executing kitex -version or view the usage help by executing kitex -help.
+After installation, you can check the version of the tool by executing `kitex -version` or view the usage help by executing `kitex -help`.

 ## Generate Code